10,000 Years Ago…

 She rounded a corner and saw a student pinned beneath a stone pillar.
 The poor student’s leg was crushed, but she seemed bent on finding escape.
 She called to Delliana, begging her to stop and assist her.
 The instructor was torn, but she knew the young girl was already lost.
 She could not save the students, but she could save the books.

 She rushed ahead, ignoring the student’s final pleas for help.

 In the great library of the Academy, no fire had yet touched the thousands of books that were proudly displayed on the shelves.
-She went to work without hesitation, quickly swiping her wand through the air and sweeping up dozens of books at a time.
-She would shrink them down to no more than the size of a grain of sand.
-The entire library could be placed in a small satchel.
+Delliana went to work without hesitation, quickly swiping her wand through the air as magical energy swirled all around her.
+It swept up dozens of books, spinning them into orderly stacks that she could then manipulate with the arcane arts.
+She began shrinking them down, each book to a size so small they resembled nothing more than a grain of sand.

 10,000 Years Later…